ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 ##### This project is expected to be concluded on January 6, 2021.

 ## Overview
+In this project, we will create a model that is able to predict if a hotel review is negative or positive.
+We will walk through multiple Natural Language Processing to understand how we can use machines to read for us and how we can get insights out of it.

 ## Business Problem
 One of the biggest problems that many companies have been battleling is how to take advantage of all the data that is collected by them.
 The travel industry has been challenged by the amount of data.
 One of the types of data is reviews left by guests in websites such as Booking.com, TripAdvisor, and Yelp.

 Hotels have been trying to find ways to analyze the reviews and get insights out of it.
 However, some hotels can receive thousands of guests every week and hundreds of reviews.
 It becomes nearly impossible and expensive for hotels to keep track of the reviews.
 Thus, multiple hotels might negligete these valuable data due to the cost and energy that need to be allocated.
+That's exactly what this project will solve.

 For these reasons, here are a few questions that I will try to answer with this project: